BLOG

 Government

-The BMBF oversees Germany's National Education Platform (EUR 630 million) and the Startchancen programme (EUR 20 billion over ten years).
-Its National Skills Strategy sets the government's response framework for shortage occupations and informed training development recommendations across the article.
+Oversees Germany's National Education Platform (EUR 630 million) and Startchancen programme (EUR 20 billion over ten years).
+Its National Skills Strategy sets the government's response framework for shortage occupations and informed training development recommendations.

 View source →